anand-dev-parekh/Wanands-Way/README.md

 ---

 ### Warnings and Updates
-I created this game a while ago, and don't really plan on making any new changes to it.
-However, if you would like, make a pull request and I'll update it!
+I created this game a while ago, so of course, there are many areas to improve in this game.
+I don't plan to work on this game anymore, however, if you would like, make a pull request and I'll update it!
 Anyways heres a list of things that should be done to this game.

 1) Hash and Salt user passwords
+2) Make a prettier design for the game
+3) IF app gets bigger, create a simple api to update+read database